-The following economic measures during the state of emergency have been adopted by Serbian Minister of Finance: State aid for small, medium and large enterprises - include payments equal to the minimum wage, for each employee.
-Large enterprises will receive only 50% of minimum wage and only for employees who stopped working for reasons of reduced business volume or complete supersion of work (kgaments is large enterprises for April and May).
-So shary related tax and social security contributions mayabe postponed for tax period March - May (or April - June), so that these are due in January 2021, with a payment period of up to 24 months, without interest.
-A lana granting program for maintaining liquidity and working capital is available for entities such as entrepreneurs, micro, small and medium-sized enterprises.
-Guarantee schemes for loans granted by domestic commercial banks to companies from above-mentioned segments are also available.
-Until the end of FY 2020, companies, using Government stimulus measures, other than the ones publicly owned, will not be able to pay dividends.
-Postponement of loans at the request of citizens and economy for 90 days.
-Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently 1.75%.
-Deadlines for any and the proved of state of emergency.
-Deferred payment of tax agreements banl not be jeopardized during the state of emergency.
-Government issued bylaw that regulates simplified procedure for issuance of corporate bonds.
-Overview Personal tax VAT, GST and trade State aid for small, medium and large enterprises - include payments equal to the minimum wage, for each employee.
+Overview Personal tax VAT, GST and trade The following economic measures during the state of emergency have been adopted by Serbian Minister of Finance: State aid for small, medium and large enterprises - include payments equal to the minimum wage, for each employee.
 Large enterprises will receive only 50% of minimum wage and only for employees who stopped working for reasons of reduced business volume or complete suspension of work (payments to large enterprises for April and May will be granted only for the employees that have not been working for at least 15 days in April and May).
 Salary related tax and social security contributions may be postponed for tax period March - May (or April - June), so that these are due in January 2021, with a payment period of up to 24 months, without interest.
 A loan granting program for maintaining liquidity and working capital is available for entities such as entrepreneurs, micro, small and medium-sized enterprises.
 Guarantee schemes for loans granted by domestic commercial banks to companies from above-mentioned segments are also available.
 Until the end of FY 2020, companies, using Government stimulus measures, other than the ones publicly owned, will not be able to pay dividends All adult citizens will be entitled to one-off aid in the amount of EUR 100 in RSD equivalent after ending the state of emergency.
 State aid and loan granting program with beneficial interest rates is available for agricultural households.
 Postponement of repayment of loans at the request of citizens and economy for 90 days.
-Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently 1.75% Deadlines in administrative proceedings before state authorities during the state of emergency have been delayed in a manner that parties to such proceeding will not be any consequences of their failure to act within the prescribed deadlines during the period of state of emergency.
-Deferred payment of tax agreements shall not be jeopardized during the state of emergency. during the state of emergency, it will be possible for salary-related tax and social security contributions, payable during the state of emergency in private sector, i.e., for tax period March - May (or April - June), are deferred so that such taxes are due in January 2021, with a payment period of up to 24 months, without interest.
+Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently 1.75% Deadlines in administrative proceedings before state authorities during the state of emergency have been delayed in a manner that parties to such proceeding will not bear any consequences of their failure to act within the prescribed deadlines during the period of state of emergency.
+Deferred payment of As part of tax measures implemented during the state of emergency, it will be possible for salary-related tax and social security contributions, payable during the state of emergency in private sector, i.e., for tax period March - May (or April-June), are deferred so that such taxes are due in January 2021, with a payment period of up to 24 months, without interest.
 Deadline for filing the tax return for self-employment income tax for taxpayers that are keeping business books (i.e., pay tax on taxable income) will be postponed to 90 days from the date of termination of the state of emergency.
-Interest on all late tax payments, is reduced to the National Bank of Serbia donations to health and other institutions that are engaged in combating the effects of the pandemic Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently
+Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently 1.75%.
+VAT is not to be paid on donations to health and other institutions that are engaged in combating the effects of the pandemic Interest on all late tax payments, is reduced to the National Bank of Serbia reference rate currently 1.75%.